oxblixxx/gcp-projects/Cloud Sql/walkthrough_0.md

 Note: `Note: The proxy will listen on 127.0.0.1:3306 (localhost) and proxy that connects securely to your Cloud SQL over a secure tunnel using the machine's external IP address.`

-# CONNECT AN APPLICATION TO THE CLOUD SQL INSTANCE
+# CONNECT TO CLOUDSQL VIA INTERNAL IP
-In this task, you will connect a sample application to the Cloud SQL instance.
-Fetch the external ip address of the compute engine created, go to the address via your browser setup the MYSQL DB.
+If you can host your application in the same region and VPC connected network as your Cloud SQL, you can leverage a more secure and performant configuration using Private IP.
+By using Private IP, you will increase performance by reducing latency and minimize the attack surface of your Cloud SQL instance because you can communicate with it exclusively over internal IPs.
+From th e navigation menu, navigate to SQL and to the created SQL instance.
+Copy the private ip address of the instance.
+Spin up a compute instance, setup mysql-client.